mihaimazareanu/ffm-web-22-1/sessions/css-structure/challenges-css-structure.md

 You can remove the `outline` style declaration once you fixed it's selector.
 It is only there to check if you selected the correct elements.

-## Apply BEM to your Quiz App
+## Apply BEM to your personal page

-When writing code for your Quiz App, you might have asked yourself how to choose class names.
+When writing code for your personal page, you might have asked yourself how to choose class names.
 The BEM methodology specifies a predefined pattern for adding class names to your HTML elements.

-Bring more structure to your Quiz App code by using BEM to name all classes!
+Bring more structure to your personal page code by using BEM to name all classes!

 The desired result: One should be able to see which HTML elements belong together to a logical group (a BEM "block" / a "component"), by reading the HTML code and paying attention to the classnames.

-## Separate the Quiz App CSS code into different files
+## Separate the personal page CSS code into different files

 You created a structure of individual components in the previous exercise.